 Our operations in the Appalachian region strive to maximize the reuse of its brine (water that flows back to the surface when the well begins producing natural gas).
 In 2014 and 2015, we recycled or reused 97 percent of our brine.
 This is part of an overall strategy to reduce both our freshwater consumption and the need for water transportation, transfer and disposal.

 In Kern County, home to Chevron’s largest California oil field, we have partnered with the Cawelo Water District to provide much-needed water for agricultural use.
 Water is a significant byproduct of the steamflooding technology we use to extract oil from the ground.
 For every one barrel of oil produced in Kern County, the process generates 10 barrels of water, which is captured, treated and distributed to local farmers.

 producing energy and oranges

 In Kern County, Chevron's largest California oil field is doing more than just adding to the area's economic stability.
-Most oil fields produce water as a byproduct, and Chevron, in parternership with Cawelo Water District, is treating and converting its produced water to fresh for agricultural use.
+Most oil fields produce water as a byproduct, and Chevron, in partnership with Cawelo Water District, is treating and converting its produced water to fresh water for agricultural use.

 Our refinery in Richmond, California, is the largest user of reclaimed water in the San Francisco Bay Area, where approximately 60 percent of water withdrawn is water that has already been used.
-One of the projects that contributed to this achievement was the Richmond Advanced Recycled Expansion (RARE), a joint effort with the East Bay Municipal Water District (EBMUD).
-The RARE Water Project facility doubled the allowable capacity for use of certain reclaimed water at the refinery from 3 million gallons to more than 6 million gallons per day.
+One of the projects that contributed to this achievement was the Richmond Advanced Recycled Expansion (RARE), a joint effort with the East Bay Municipal Water District.
+The RARE Water Project facility doubled the daily allowable capacity for use of certain reclaimed water at the refinery, from 3 million gallons to more than 6 million gallons.
 Use of reclaimed water from the RARE Water Project facility frees up enough fresh water to supply up to 16,000 homes (46,000 people) on a daily basis.